Action of derived automorphisms on infinity-morphisms: The -colored operad

-The importance of $\Cyl(\sC)$ is that it governs pairs of homotopy algebras and $\infty$-morphisms between them, as we will later show.
-For now, we proceed to study $\Cyl(\sC)$ in more depth.
+As mentioned earlier, the significance of $\Cyl(\sC)$ is that it governs pairs of homotopy algebras and $\infty$-morphisms between them, which we will prove in Section 4; for now, we proceed to study $\Cyl(\sC)$ in more depth.
 Given that $\Cyl(\sC)$ is essentially a $2$-colored modification of ${\Cobar}(\sC)$, one would expect their cohomology to be related somehow.
 This is indeed the case, at least if we restrict our attention to the weight $0$ components of their respective differentials.
-Explicitly, the weight $0$ component of $\del_{\Cobar}$ is just $\del_\sC$; explicitly,
+The weight $0$ component of $\del_{\Cobar}$ is just $\del_\sC$; explicitly,

 for $\susp x \in \susp\sC_\circ$.
 On $\Cyl(\sC)$, the weight $0$ part of $\del$, to be denoted $\del_0$, is given explicitly by

 where

 and where